-(vi) Impairment of financial assets
+(viii) Impairment of financial assets before 1 September 2018

-The carrying amounts of loans and receivables are reviewed at the end of each reporting period to determine whether there is objective evidence of impairment.
-If any such evidence exists, an impairment loss is recognised in surplus or deficit as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
-If in a subsequent period the amount of such impairment loss decreases and the decrease can be linked objectively to an event occurring after the impairment loss was recognised, the impairment loss is reversed through surplus or deficit.
-A reversal of impairment losses is limited to the asset's carrying amount that would have been determined had no impairment losses been recognised in prior years.
+The carrying amounts of loans and receivables were reviewed at each reporting date to determine whether there was objective evidence of impairment.
+If any impairment evidence existed, an impairment loss was recognised in surplus or deficit as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
+If in a subsequent period, the amount of such impairment loss decreased and the decrease could be linked objectively to an event occurring after the impairment loss had been recognised, the impairment loss was reversed through surplus or deficit.
+A reversal of impairment losses was limited to the asset's carrying amount that would have been determined had no impairment loss been recognised in prior years.